 - The history and cultural significance of one of the world’s most well-known and admired cars is explored in A&E’s AUTOMOBILES: BMW.
 Although the company was founded in 1927, it wasn’t until the 1500 Coupe in the 1960s that BMW began its ascendency to the top of the automotive mountain.
 Take a peek behind the design and production of the “ultimate driving machine” in this fascin

 - Audience Rating: NR (Not Rated)

-- COOL EYE-CATCHER AND GREAT GIFT: the beautifully rounded shape fits well in the hand and is equally suitable for coffee lovers and tea drinkers
+- The beautiful rounded shape fits well in the hand and is equally suitable for coffee lovers as for tea drinkers

 V. Rise to Global Prominence